-The panel will meet with you to check that all the information written in your Assessment Report is correct as well as to hear from you about what you can offer children and what you hope the rewards for you will be.
+The panel will meet with you to check that all the information written in your Assessment Report is correct.
+They will also hear from you about what you can offer children and young people and what you hope the rewards for you will be.
 The panel will then recommend whether you should be approved as a foster carer.
 The Agency Decision Maker then makes a final decision based on your report, the information received at panel and the panel’s recommendation.

-Unlike local authority foster carer services we do not confine our search to finding the right child for you to one local authority area.
+Unlike local authority foster carer services we do not confine our search to finding the right child or young person for you to one local authority area.

-We will search across Scotland to get the right child that best suits you and your family.
+We will search across Scotland to get the right child or young person that best suits you and your family.

 You will be very much involved in this stage of the process.